Hong Kong regulatory compliance

 - each person who took the decision for the corporation to deal, counsel or procure a dealing in the listed securities or derivatives in question did not have the inside information at that time and had not received advice from those in possession of such information.

-- the person dealt or counselled or procured another to deal in a corporation’s listed securities or their derivatives:
+3.4 It is a defence if a person dealt or counselled or procured another to deal in a corporation’s listed securities or their derivatives: